Thermal analysis in the ceramics & glass industry

 - Oxide ceramics (e.g. aluminum oxide and zirconium oxide), which are used in high-temperature applications and under high loads due to their high thermal stability.

-Glass: transparency and functionality
+Glass: transparency meets function

 Architecture and construction